ethan-ac/ORCASat-TTC-SDR-ground-station/USER_GUIDE.md

 1. The "QT GUI Frequency Sink" blocks generate 2 frequency graphs that display transmitted and received signals.

-The histograms and frequency graphs have control panels on the right to change their viewing settings, all of the settings are fairly intuitive so they will not be covered here.
-If packets on the "receive" histogram are not appearing centered, try moving the delay of the trigger on it.
+The histograms and frequency graphs have control panels on the right to change their viewing settings.
+If packets on the "receive" histogram are not appearing centered, try moving the delay of the trigger.
 The "send" histogram will only update once it has received enough samples to fill the entire graph, so a few packets may need to be sent before they appear on it.
-If new QT GUI sinks are added be sure to enable the control panels for the sink by entering properties>config>control panel>enable.
-To zoom in on the graphs and right click to undo a zoom in.
+If new QT GUI sinks are added be sure to enable the control panels for the sink by right clicking on a block and clicking on Properties > Config > Control Panel > Yes.
+To zoom in on any graphs click and drag, and right click to undo a zoom in.

 ## Reading GRC terminal